AlpacaCity/github-pages/README.md

 # github-pages
-Some front-end pages of Alpaca.city
+Some front-end pages of https://guide.alpaca.city